markx86/uefi-os-template/README.md

 ### Setting up the build environment
 I provided scripts, stored in the `tools` directory, to automate some tasks.
 They're made for Ubuntu (they also work under Ubuntu WSL).
 Here's a list of the, a brief explanation of what they do and the order they should be run in:
 1) `download_deps.sh` Downloads the required dependencies for building the project.
-Must be run as root. **Not needed if using Vagrant on Windows and Linux**.
+Must be run as root. **Not needed if using Vagrant**.
 2) `setup_toolchain.sh` Downloads and compiles binutils and gcc for `x86_64-elf` crosscompilation and installs them in `tools/x86_64-elf-cross`.
 May take a while to execute.
 3) `get_latest_ovmf_bins.sh` Downloads and extracts (in the `ovmf-bins` folder) the lastest precompiled OVMF firmware from https://www.kraxel.org/repos.